Leveraging Open-Source Large Language Models for encoding Social Determinants of Health using an Intelligent Router

 \section{Conclusion}

 To determine if we could apply large language models (LLMs) to identify relevant social determinants of health (SDOH)-related Z-codes in the unstructured free text of medical notes from a publicly-available, deidentified data set, we developed a novel architecture utilizing an intelligent routing of inputs to optimal language models that is further augmented by the generation of synthetic medical records data.
-Here, we demonstrate the high performance of our intelligent router, which utilizes the power of multiple open-source accuracy to perform slightly better than state-of-the-art models sucuh as GPT-4o.
+Here, we demonstrate the high performance of our intelligent router, which utilizes the power of multiple open-source accuracy to perform slightly better than state-of-the-art models such as GPT-4o.
 We also introduced a novel synthetic data generation and validation scheme, which can help overcome LLM testing and training challenges related to data paucity, data privacy, and data quality issues.
-The high accuracy we achieved was without any prompt-tuning or fine-tuning that could potentially boost performance even more.
+The high accuracy we achieved was without any prompt-tuning or fine-tuning that could potentially boost performance further.
 We also plan to expand this system to account for more SDOH codes.
 This novel approach holds promise for health systems who may need ways to convert unstructured free text from a medical note into actionable, SDOH data that can systematically identify patients with health-related social needs who require intervention.